ameshkov/node-qunit-puppeteer/README.md

 # QUnit Puppeteer Runner Plugin

-A simple node module for running qunit tests with headless Chromium.
+> A simple node module for running qunit tests with [headless Chromium](https://github.com/GoogleChrome/puppeteer).

+There is a common issue with PhantomJS failing with ES6 code, and the logical solution is to use Chrome Puppeteer instead.

 ## Installation